 Our civil engineering graduates have little difficulty in securing employment; in fact many students receive a number of job offers.

+Many of you will want to stay with your current employer, but some may move on to other employment at some stage in your career development.
 Career opportunities are varied and interesting.
 You may work on site, or in office-based design work.
-Good opportunities exist for work both overseas and in the UK, on projects such as the venues for the Olympic Games, tall buildings, football stadia, bridges, roads and water treatment works.
+Good opportunities exist for work both overseas and in the UK, on projects such as the river management and flood prevention, tall buildings, football stadia, bridges, roads and water treatment works.

 A degree in Civil Engineering will provide you with a wide range of transferable skills, and the education provided prepares you for a wide range of employment opportunities.